beer-psi/CS426-FinalProject-Backend/docs/GATEWAY.md

 Sent when a conversation is deleted, or the current user was removed from the conversation.
 The data is the conversation ID.

+Fired when:
+- calling `DELETE /api/v1/conversations/{conversation_id}` to delete the conversation
+- calling `DELETE /api/v1/conversations/{conversation_id}/participants/{user_id}` to remove a user from the conversation (only the removed user receives the event)

 ```json
 {
     "t": "CONVERSATION_DELETE",